sneakysneak/docs/pages/installing-templates-api/testing-cyclr-apis.md

 tags: [api]
 ---

-Cyclr has several versions of API references for you to test while creating your own native deployment or working with data on demand.
+Cyclr has several API references for you to test while creating your own native deployment or working with data on demand.

 In order to select the right version of our API reference you need to ensure you select the version that corisponds to your Cyclr Console's hosting location.